-Office and Inspection/Weigh Station Supplies:
+Office Supplies:

-Office supplies (paperclips, paper, toner and ink, telecom supplies, gloves, masks, cleaning, ice melt, etc.) for Lead Agency individuals who are directly responsible for CMV safety enforcement, education, reporting, and data analysis.
+Office supplies (paperclips, paper, toner and ink, telecom supplies, gloves, masks, etc.) for Lead Agency individuals who are directly responsible for CMV safety enforcement, education, reporting, and data analysis.
 MCSAP will fund 50% of these expenses with the remaining 50% provided by other funding sources.
 The remaining expenses will not be counted toward MOE.